chrisdavies/tem/readme.md

+# tem

-# tem, a small, fast, flexible template engine in JavaScript
+A small, fast, flexible template engine in JavaScript.

 - Zero dependencies
 - Tiny (less than 1KB)